TempusOwl/citadel/README.md

 ## Self Hosting & Derivatives Agreement
 - You may not use the Praetorian logo or name.
-- You ask people not to use Praetorian beyond your own server(s).
+- You may not use Praetorian beyond server(s) you moderate.

 ## Other Project Infomation
 Check out Carberra, Corey Schafer and Sentdex for learning python if you are new <3